onzfonz/comp227/src/content/5/en/part5c.md

 ### Tests for the `Togglable` component

 Let's write a few tests for the `Togglable` component.
-Let's add the `togglableContent` CSS classname to the `div` that returns the child components.
+Let's add the `togglableContent` CSS classname to the `div` that returns the child components in *components/Togglable.jsx*.

 ```js
 const Togglable = forwardRef((props, ref) => {